Areej17-01/Recommendation-System/README.md

 # recommendation-system
-This is recomendation project with seperate file of analysis,freq bought together analysis and ML for recommendation (not completed yet)
+This is recomendation project with seperate file of analysis,freq bought together analysis and ML for recommendation Status:Incomplete